Workplace friendships positively affect task performance, yet Americans claim fewer friendships at work than employees in other countries.

 Teams composed of friends outperformed acquaintance groups in decision making and effort tasks, reported University of Melbourne’s Karen A. Jehn and Priti Pradhan Shah of University of Minnesota.

-Likewise, workplace friendships and coworker support were associated with greater performance effectiveness in a meta-analytic study of more than 160 groups of nearly 78,000 employees by Penn State’s Dan S. Chiaburu and David A. Harrison of University of Texas.
+Likewise, workplace friendships and coworker support were associated with greater performance effectiveness in a meta-analytic study of more than 160 groups with nearly 78,000 employees by David A. Harrison of University of Texas and colleagues.

 Even employees’ perceptions of workplace friendship opportunities directly affected job involvement and job satisfaction.